IN CAMERA (2016)

 Martin Crawley was born in London in 1955.
 After attending art school at Middlesex Poly, he supported his practice for many years working in animation.
 His art has been included in group shows at Angela Flowers (London), Manchester Art Gallery and Spacex in Exeter.
 He works from his home studio in Bow.

 John Douglas Millar is a writer and poet based in London.

 Jane Wildgoose is an artist, writer and researcher who works with museums and collections, including Sir John Soane’s Museum, London, and the Yale Center for British Art, New Haven, Connecticut, USA (2009-10).
 In 2005 she was awarded a NESTA Fellowship to develop her role as Keeper of her own collection, The Wildgoose Memorial Library, which is dedicated to memory and remembrance.

-Roelof Bakker is a London-based photographer and the founder of Negative Press London.
+Roelof Bakker is a London-based artist and the founder of Negative Press London.
 He is the editor of Still (Negative Press London, 2012).
-His stories are included in Unthology 5, 6 and 7 (Unthank Books, 2014/2015, editors Ashley Stokes and Robin Jones).
+His stories are included in Unthology 5, 6, 7 and 9 (Unthank Books, 2014-2017), editors Ashley Stokes and Robin Jones.
 Strong Room (with Jane Wildgoose, 2014) was selected for Kaleid 2014, an exhibition of fifty new European artists’ books.